wudono1/ShoppingList/README.md

     Example terminal output for accessing HTML file: donovan@Donovans-MacBook-Pro ShoppingList % node server.js
     Server is running at http://localhost:3000 <---click on this link
+3. Run the listAlgo.py file.
+The method should take approximately 30 seconds.
+The result will be in finalShoppingList.json.